-If there’s one thing I really dislike is being held in suspense, and this is exactly what the Brexit process is doing.
-Ever since the 23rd June referendum in 2016, there has been no significant move to get the Brexit going.
+If there’s one thing I dislike is being held in suspense, and this is exactly what the Brexit process is doing.
+Ever since the 23rd June referendum in 2016, there has been no significant move to get Brexit going.
 Sure, no one expected it to be a quick process, but this is just taking too long.
-(See how the Brexit affected Forex trading)
+(See how Brexit affected Forex trading)

 The first hurdle was the resignation of then Prime Minister David Cameron who stepped down about a month after the referendum on the 13th of July 2016 as Theresa May was sworn in.
-The Brexit Secretary office was also created soon afterwards, and the Secretary, David Davis, was supposed to oversee the process.
+The Brexit Secretary office was also created soon afterward, and the Secretary, David Davis, was supposed to oversee the process.
 Initially, Theresa May stated that Article 50 would be triggered by the end of March 2017, but the Brexit process seems to have met some resistance.

 Article 50 is part of the Treaty of Lisbon which came into effect in 2009 and brought the EU countries together.
 It is the bit in the treaty which dictates the process any EU member would have to go through to leave the union.
-Once Article 50 is triggered, the completion of the Brexit is expected to take about 2 years, so the expectation was to have the UK completely free by April 2019.
+Once Article 50 is triggered, the completion of Brexit is expected to take about 2 years, so the expectation was to have the UK completely free by April 2019.
 Keep in mind these are only estimates because there has never been an EU nation that voted to leave the EU, so there is no definite figure on the time it will take.

 Hurdles to the Brexit

 The process of triggering Article 50 has not been smooth because there have been people opposed to the referendum.
 A good example is former Prime Minister Tony Blair who went as far as to suggest a second referendum.
 In October 2016, he argued that the voters may need a second referendum so that they can make a decision knowing just how disastrous a Brexit would be to UK’s economy.
 Even so, the suggestion remained just that, a suggestion and the government insisted it would honor the wishes of the people.